 The blending of all these features will favour a vibrant, challenging and fruitful interactive learning atmosphere.

-Equivalence of 6 ECTS credits.
+Equivalence of 4 ECTS

 Please note: Changes to the draft program may be made at any time prior to the start of the course.